syspack/paks/README.md

 ## TODO

 - add singularity backend?
-- add docker inspect (thing) commands
 - add commands to save exported env to named env, and load named env
+- get envar from the host
 - some commands to interact with a registry?
 - allow user to define custom commands on fly for container?
 - can we create some packaged thing with container, sbom?